gravitational/teleport/rfd/0021-ssh-agent-forwarding.md

 ### Background: What is Key Agent Forwarding?

-Am SSH Key Agent is a service that brokers access to keys, used by an SSH client when authenticating against a remote machine.
+An SSH Key Agent is a service that brokers access to keys, used by an SSH client when authenticating against a remote machine.

-The OpenSSH remote login client allows a user to _forward_ their key agent to the remote server, via a secondary channel in the ssh protocol.
+The OpenSSH remote login client allows a user to _forward_ their key agent to the remote server via a secondary channel in the ssh protocol.
 This makes the Key Agent on the user's local machine available on the remote server, and allowing the user to connect to a _third_ machine from the remote server and authenticate with keys stored on the user's local machine.